Kehinde Wiley: Sexual assault allegations

 In May 2024, Wiley was accused of sexual assault by artist Joseph Awuah-Darko, who said that Wiley had assaulted him twice in June 2021 during and after a dinner event in Ghana.
 Awuah-Darko said he was first "inappropriately groped" shortly after meeting Wiley, and that a "much more severe and violent" assault occurred later that day.
-Awuah-Darko said that he did not initially recognized the incident as assault and did not report it due to attitudes toward LGBT rights in Ghana.
+Awuah-Darko said that he did not initially recognize the incident as assault and did not report it due to attitudes toward LGBT rights in Ghana.
 Awuah-Darko also used his Instagram to share testimonials from others who said their experiences corroborated his allegations.

-Wiley denied the accusations, stating that the two had been in a "brief, consensual relationship."
+Wiley denied the accusations, stating that the two had been in a "brief, consensual relationship".
 Lawyers for Wiley sent Awuah-Darko a cease and desist letter demanding the removal of his "categorically false and defamatory" Instagram posts.
 Wiley's representatives also shared a series of text messages between the two men, which they said were sent in the months after the alleged assault, in which Awuah-Darko asked to meet Wiley again.

 Following Awuah-Darko's posts, three more individuals accused Wiley of sexual violence: activist Derrick Ingram, artist Nathaniel Lloyd Richards, and photographer Terrell Armistead.
 Ingram said that Wiley raped and sexually assaulted him in September 2021 during what he described as a brief relationship.
 Richards said that Wiley had groped him on a date in 2019.
 Armistead accused Wiley of groping him and "performing forced oral penetration" during a 2010 encounter at Wiley's apartment.
 The four accusers said they planned to file a class action lawsuit against him.

-In response, Wiley said that the allegations were "completely false" and a "social media-driven fabrication" that distracted from his traveling exhibition "An Archaeology of Silence."
+In response, Wiley said that the allegations were "completely false" and a "social media-driven fabrication" that distracted from his traveling exhibition An Archaeology of Silence.
 He also said he had never met Armistead and disputed elements of Armistead's story.

 Several art museums said they would suspend or cancel planned exhibitions of Wiley's work, including the Minneapolis Institute of Art, the Pérez Art Museum Miami, and the Joslyn Art Museum.
 The National Coalition Against Censorship called the allegations against Wiley "serious and concerning" but criticized the museums' decisions, arguing for contextualizing problematic artists rather than canceling them.

 Personal life

 Wiley has identified as a gay man.
 He has said that his sexuality "is not black and white.
 I am a gay man who has drifted.
 I am not bi.
 I've had perfectly pleasant romances with women, but they weren't sustainable.
 My passion wasn't there.
 I would always be looking at guys."

-Between 2014 and 2018, he created Black Rock Senegal in Yoff, an artist residence designed by Senegalese architect Abib Djenne.
+Between 2014 and 2018, Wiley created Black Rock Senegal in Yoff, an artist residence designed by Senegalese architect Abib Djenne.